 - storing contact information (e.g., names, email addresses) separate from interview notes

 - not recording names in interview notes, and removing from our notes any other information that could be used to identify participants

 - securely shredding hand-written notes after they have been typewritten, encrypting all electronic files and making them password protected, and deleting typewritten notes when the study is completed.

 Our reputation as an independent research entity depends on our ability to maintain the confidentiality of information obtained from study participants.
 While we do not foresee substantial risks for participating in this study, there is always a chance that confidentiality could be breached.
 We will take every precaution to protect participants' privacy and confidentiality.
 For instance, to minimize risks, we will not ask participants to sign anything or reveal specific names, and participants should feel free to speak in the third person.

 What will we get from this research?

 This project should provide clarity and a more complete understanding of deputy subgroups.
 It gives participants the chance to describe their experiences and perceptions as LASD employees or community members.
 It may also lead to suggestions for change that improve the work environment at LASD and community experience and trust.
 We will release a public report and publicly present the findings at the end of this project.

-If you have any questions or would like more information, please contact the principal investigator, Samuel Peterson, at RAND_LASD_Study@rand.org or 888-728-1358.
+If you have any questions or would like more information, please contact the principal researcher, Samuel Peterson, at RAND_LASD_Study@rand.org or 888-728-1358.